Miami com

 They have street art in Hialeah, too.

 Sit down, Wynwood.
-Hialeah has its own artist enclave.
-And once Unbranded Brewery opens up, it’s going to be a hipster magnet and everyone’s abuela is going to be complaining.
+Hialeah has its own artist enclave with its own brewery, Unbranded Brewery.
+It’s only a matter of time before it becomes a hipster magnet and everyone’s abuela is complaining.